 Journalists regularly contact individuals, groups, and organizations who are involved in the effective altruism space.
 At first glance, opportunities to speak with journalists may seem like a good way to spread information about important work and ideas.
 However, we have found that they can also be a good way to create misunderstandings or negative impressions of EA or of particular projects.
 Because evaluating and engaging in successful media engagements requires specialized skills and knowledge, it’s important to seek advice or resources, proceed carefully, and be prepared.

 Quick takeaway: when you are contacted by the media, we think it’s important that you connect with resources and advisors so you can make informed decisions.
 Many large organizations have full-time staff who do media advising, but we know most community members won’t have access to such resources.
-CEA staff would like to offer you information and resources for deciding if or how to participate in media opportunities.
-If you receive media inquiries, I encourage you to email me or schedule a chat.
-You can also refer others to me, to this post, or to our full guide: Advice for responding to journalists.
+CEA does not have full-time media staff but we do have some experience assisting people with media questions.
+We would like to offer you information and resources for deciding if or how to participate in media opportunities.
+If you receive media inquiries, feel free to email your questions to email@example.com.
+You can also refer others to this post or to our full guide: Advice for responding to journalists.

 EA and journalism